ballet/ballet/docs/maintainer_guide.rst

 contributors add more?

 Using any of a number of development workflows, contributors write new features and submit them to your project for validation.
-For more details on the contributor workflow, see `Contributor Guide`_.
+For more details on the contributor workflow, see :doc:`/contributor_guide`.

 Validating features
 ~~~~~~~~~~~~~~~~~~~